Can You Sue If You Were Hit By A Car While Jaywalking?

 • If you are walking in a known and marked safety zone and get hit by a car, the driver violates California Vehicle Code 21709.

-• If the driver is suspected to be under the influence of alcohol or drugs
+• If the driver is suspected of being under the influence of alcohol or drugs when the accident occurred, a court will likely deem them at fault.

-• The driver was not obeying traffic laws, such as speeding, running stop signs, or traffic lights.
+• The driver was not obeying traffic laws, such as speeding, running stop signs, or ignoring traffic lights.

-Contact A California Pedestrian Accident Attorney Today
+Reach Out To A California Pedestrian Accident Attorney

 ABOUT THE AUTHOR